Stochastic heat differences between many-particle and density field descriptions: Langevin Dean--Kawsasaki equations

-This equation is rather the FDR of the second kind to fit with the form of eq.~(\ref{BasicEq_n}) in the sense of the explicit expression with the noise correlation (see appendix A).
+This equation is rather the FDR of the second kind to fit with the form of Eq.~(\ref{BasicEq_n}) in the sense of the explicit expression with the noise correlation (see appendix B).